 Board of Education Meetings

 It is the policy of the Board of Education to announce, in advance, through the newspaper and our website, the date, time and place of all Board meetings.
 Board of Education meetings is open to the public.
 Please consult this calendar and our website for specific meeting dates.
 Individual citizens or groups who wish to discuss a specific topic at a public meeting have the opportunity to do so during the “Statements from the Public” portion of the agenda.
 While the Board of Education encourages the participation of students in interpreting the educational program of the schools to the community, it is the Board’s policy that: students shall not be exploited for the benefit of any individual or group and shall participate only in appropriate situations.
 The use of students shall always be evaluated in terms of the effect on the child, and students shall not solicit or promote school District issues without the approval of the Superintendent of Schools.

 Broadcasting Meetings and School Events

 The Greenburgh Central School District broadcasts Board of Education meetings live over the Internet.
 With Video on Demand, Board meetings, as well as instructional workshops and programs, can be viewed at any time on the District website.
-District-wide information, upcoming events, Board meetings, activities, and school concerts can also be seen on channels 77 (Cablevision subscribers) and 33 (Verizon subscribers).
+District-wide information, upcoming events, Board meetings, activities, and school concerts can also be seen on Channel 77 (Optimum subscribers) and Channel 33 (Verizon subscribers).